cpcitor/cpc-dev-tool-chain/README.md

 #### Use style

 * No manual file copy ever.
 * It's meant to separate cleanly project-specific areas and toolchain-specific areas.
-Eventually you'll be able to use same toolchain instance to build several projects.
+You can use the same toolchain instance to build several projects.
 * **Open**: it's all editable text files.
 Like standing on the shoulder of giants, you can benefit from what it offers without constraint: modify/adjust whatever you want and **use it as a basis for your projects.**

 ### Can you give more details ?

 Prerequisites:

-* a Linux-like environment (Windows users will want to install cygwin) with a compiled and widespread tools.
-This may change in the future (e.g. mingw32, msys, gnuwin32).
+* A Linux-like environment with a few widespread tools.
+Windows users have to install cygwin.
+This may change in the future (hint: by using Linux to build native Windows binaries and installer using mingw32, msys, gnuwin32 -- any volunteer ?).
-* C source code (a "Hello World" is provided).
+* C source code (a "Hello World" is provided as well as examples from cpcrslib).

 How to run:

 * open a command line, go to the top directory, run make
-* currently you have two targets :
+* currently you have these targets :

         make hello_world_using_z88dk
 		make hello_world_using_sdcc
+		make cpcrslib

-What it does:
+What they do:

-* (first time only), get from the internet and compile needed tools (currently z88dk, iDSK, sdcc, hex2bin, as needed)
+* (first time only), get from the internet and compile needed tools (currently z88dk, iDSK, sdcc, hex2bin, cpcrslib, 2cdt, playtzx, as needed)
-* compile your project from source to executable
+* compile the project from source to executable

 Output produced:

-* disk image to run on Amstrad CPC platform (or emulator)
+* disk (DSK) or tape image (CDT, VOC) to run on Amstrad CPC platform (or emulator)
 * a message tells you where the image is.

 ### Details about needed software

 The only dependencies are software that is widespread and easily obtainable on any system.

-### Linux
+#### Linux

 * There are a few dependencies on very widespread tools.
 * Software that is specific to CPC is automatically fetched and compiled from the Internet.